lucasjmoore/HexColour-Code-Game/README.md

 You can get a medium score even in your colour doesn't look close.
   Example1:    random colour FF0000
                user guess    000000
               The user got 4 out of 6 digits correct and would score 170 points.

   Example2:    random colour FF0000
                user guess    FFFFFF
               The user got 2 out of 6 digits correct and would score 85 points.

+Random colour is given on button click (player's guess entry).
+Hexadecimal code is switched to rgb colour.
+Add in scoring system (Finding difference of the two colours and averaging the R G & B values.
+Closer to 0 higher score.)
+###MVP
+*player guess's colour value of background
+*each round adds to score total
+###Next Up
+Adding a score details page:
+*allows player to see what colour they guessed compaired to the real answer, *breaks down round score